LeidyYesi/LeidyYesi/README.md

-### Hi there 👋
+### Hola soy Yesica Farias🙋🏽‍♀️
+<!--
+**LeidyYesi/LeidyYesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile./ -->
 - 🔭 I’m currently working on Activo Contac
--📚 Actualmente estoy estudiando en Digital
+- 🌱 I’m currently learning  en Digital House
--✨Dato Inreresante: Practico tenis y  Futbol
+- ⚡ Fun fact: Practico tenis y Futbol
 <!--
--->
-<!--
-**LeidyYesi/LeidyYesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: